 Doesn’t this look eerily like project plans you’ve worked on?

 There is more information on Savile Row’s Wardrobe Management Solution on our website.

 Are suits and ties a thing of the past?

-An exploding category of blazers and sport coats in multiple colors and patterns is giving suits a run for its money.
+For example, we have been seeing an exploding array of blazers and sport coats in multiple colors and patterns that have been giving suits a run for its money.
 And, as often as not, sport coats are paired with jeans and a great pair of shoes.

 Suits remain a significant piece of our business at Savile Row Custom Clothiers.
 That’s part of the reason why we produced a free eBook: The Businessman’s Guide to Buying Custom Suits.